DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 #### Share Variables Between Fixture Hooks and Test Code

 Hook functions passed to `fixture.before` and `fixture.after` methods accept the `ctx` parameter that contains *fixture context*.
-You can add properties to this parameter to share the value or object with the test code.
+You can add properties to this parameter to share the value or object with test code.

 ```js
 fixture `Fixture1`